Seyon-Satheesh/Little-Runner/log.md

 ![Image of You Won!
 Screen](./images/Hour13-16/3.png)

 My next steps would be to clean-up the codebase, add descriptive comments, write a README and, if time is available, make the player multi-color to improve the aesthetics of the game.

+Hour 17

+Date: 09/14/2025 (mm/dd/yyyy)

+Time range: 7:15 PM - 8:15 PM

+Description: I began this past hour by cleaning up the codebase and adding descriptive comments throughout to ensure readability and improve the life of anyone who decides to continue this project in the future.
+I then wrote the README, took a screen recording (had to download OBS because MacOS can't record audio by default) and took screenshots.
+This was all culminated in a easy to read introduction to the project for anyone trying to understand what is going on.
+My next steps are to submit this project using the Bitstream form and, if time permits, make a multi-color player in the future.